Field-Team-6/Odds-and-Ends/README.md

 # Odds-and-Ends
-A temporary(?) repository for useful scripts not part of a particular project.
+A repository for useful scripts not part of a particular project.